jessstringham/thisxorthat/docs/events/20250228_artfinity_screens.md

 cover: ""
 ---

-A recording on kaleido was displayed on a public screen in the Kendell/MIT Open Space. [link](https://artfinity.mit.edu/event/art-on-the-screen)
+A recording of kaleido was displayed on a public screen in the Kendell/MIT Open Space. [link](https://artfinity.mit.edu/event/art-on-the-screen)